Classifying solutions of ${\rm SU}(n+1)$ Toda system around a singular source: Completion of the proof for Theorem 1.2.

 {\sc Proof of Theorem 1.2 (i)}\quad Formula 3 coincides with the second sentence of Theorem 1.2. (i).
 As long as the last sentence is concerned, any unitary curve $D^*\to {\Bbb P}^n$ with form \eqref{equ:can} induces a solution $u=(u_1,\cdots, u_n)$ to the ${\rm SU}(n+1)$ system in $D^*$.
-By Formula 3, $u_k$ equals $2\gamma_k \log|z|$ plus a bounded smooth function near $0$ for all $k=1,\cdots,n$, which implies $u=(u_1,\cdots, u_n)$ satisfies the system of PDEs in \eqref{equ:Toda}.
-It is clear that $e^{u_k}$ is locally integrable in $D$ by Formula 3.
+By Formula 3, $u_k$ equals $2\gamma_k \log|z|$ plus a bounded smooth function near $0$ for all $k=1,\cdots,n$.
+Hence, by Formula 3 and the infinitesimal Pl\" ucker formula, $u=(u_1,\cdots, u_n)$ satisfies the system of PDEs in \eqref{equ:Toda} provided that the original integral condition in \eqref{equ:Toda} is replaced by the local integrability of $e^{u_k}$ in $D$.
 QED \\

-{\sc Proof of Theorem 1.2 (ii)} The idea of the proof goes as follows: by using some complex coordinate transformation $z\mapsto \xi(z)$ near $0$ and preserving $0$, we could simply further the expression of the canonical curve $ \nu(z) $ under the new coordinate $\xi$.
-Then we obtain the desired form for the K\" ahler metric which coincides with the pull-back metric $[\nu]^*\big(\omega_{\rm FS}\big)$ by \eqref{equ:Plucker} and \eqref{equ:sol_Omega}.
+{\sc Proof of Theorem 1.2 (ii)} The idea of the proof goes as follows: by using some complex coordinate transformation $z\mapsto \xi(z)$ near $0$ and preserving $0$, we could simplify further the expression of the canonical curve $ \nu(z) $ under the new coordinate $\xi$.
+Then we obtain the desired form for the K\" ahler metric $\frac{\sqrt{-1}}{2\pi}\,e^{u_1}\,{\rm d}z\wedge {\rm d}\bar z$ on $D^*$, which coincides with the pull-back metric $[\nu]^*\big(\omega_{\rm FS}\big)$ by \eqref{equ:Plucker} and \eqref{equ:sol_Omega}.
 The details consist of the following three steps.